 Like regular acne, it can take upwards of 3-6 months to see significant improvements in comedones.
 Although you should start seeing results in 4-6 weeks, full results won’t come until much later.
 If you are using acne treatments and not seeing any improvement, you may need to switch up your treatments or see a dermatologist.

 Fungal Acne Vs Closed Comedones: Wrap Up

 When it comes to fungal acne vs regular acne, it’s not always clear which one you have.
-However, it’s very important to distinguish early on because regular acne treatments can worsen fungal acne.
+However, it’s very important to distinguish early on because regular acne treatments can oftentimes worsen fungal acne.
+Fungal acne tends to appear in clusters and tends to be pretty itchy.
+Comedonal acne, on the other hand, will generally be more spread out and uniform in size.
+Treatment can vary depending on which type you have, but azelaic acid is a great ingredient that can actually treat both fungal and comedonal acne.
 While malassezia folliculitis and comedonal acne can easily be treated at home, some cases need a dermatologist to help get the skin condition under control.
-In some cases you can have folliculitis and acne, which can complicate treatment.
+In some cases you can have folliculitis and comedonal acne, which can complicate treatment.
 In general, both conditions are easily treated either at home or by a dermatologist.

 - Best Fungal Acne Safe Face Washes

 - Simple Skincare Routine For Acne